 A conscious effort began to transform the country into a welfare state.
 The philosophy of the welfare state has been ingrained in the preamble of the Indian constitution and directive principles of state policy.
 The constitution envisions establishing an egalitarian social order rendering to every citizen, social, economic, and political justice in a social and economic democracy .
 It also envisages the establishment of the welfare state at the federal level as well as the state level and the primary duty of the government in a welfare state is to secure the welfare of the people.

 This law is a by-product of the intensive form of functional government.
 The reasons for the development of this law are as follows:

-- The demand of the people: There is demand from the side of people that the government must solve their issues instead of merely defining their rights.
-The right to equality holds no importance until the government steps forward actively to fulfill the needs of weaker sections of society and establish equality in real.
+- The demand of the people: There is a demand from the side people that the government must solve their issues instead of merely defining their rights.
+The right to equality holds no importance until the government steps forward actively to fulfil the needs of weaker sections of society and establish equality in reality.

 - Evolution of socialistic patterns of society: A welfare state has necessarily to undertake legislation on the ever-widening front if the ultimate aim of a socialistic pattern of society operating within the domain of the rule of law is to be evolved by the democratic process.
 The enormous legislative output of parliament and state legislature calls for trained personnel to implement them.

 - Inadequacy of the judicial system: There is a presence of inadequacy due to the traditional form of the judicial system which is unable to provide the quality and quantity of performance which is required in the twentieth century for the functioning of the welfare and the functional government is a huge contributing factor which led to the development of administrative law and process.
 The inadequacy that has developed due to the traditional form of the judicial process to react to the new challenges has led to the development of administrative adjudication in the nation.
 Now it can be seen that there is a shift from punitive to preventive justice and litigation is now no longer considered a battle to be won.